NormanTUD/OmniOpt/.gui/_tutorials/sqlite.md

 Go to your run folder, and run `sqlite3 database.db`.
 This allows you to use SQLite3 to view the database.

+## Other DB-systems than SQLite3

+You can add any other system that `sqlalchemy` supports by creating it's connect-string and passing it to OmniOpt2 with `--db_urls postgresql://user:password@host:port/database mysql+pymysql://user:password@host:port/database ...`.
+The SQLite3 one will be saved independently.

 ## Tables and Meaning of Columns

 <table>